 To make this happen, you need to be showing up in the local pack of results and Google Maps.
 Otherwise, you’ve got a problem.
 So here are the key three reasons your small business might not appear in Google Maps and how to put them right.

-Hit the START NOW button on the Google My Business page and you see the following form pop up.
+Hit the START NOW button on the Google Business Profile page and you see the following form pop up.

 One of Google main concerns with local listings is accuracy.
 It wants to confirm that your business details are 100% consistent, everywhere they appear online.
 As things stand, this is the best method Google has of verifying that you’re a legitimate business and not some kind of Google Maps spam.